Once you have viewed the property and arrived at a decision to make an application to proceed with a rental we require:

 At the end of the tenancy agreement, you should prepare to hand the property back to the Landlord/Agent on the Check-out date.
 A mutually convenient appointment will be made with the Inventory Clerk, who will meet you at the property, take meter readings, collect keys, and ensure that we have your forwarding address for the payment of all closing accounts.
 Under no circumstances should you allow the authorities to disconnect supplies.

 The authorities should be informed that the managing agent will contact them when the property is handed over and provide details of the new account holder.

 This may be the owner or a new tenant.

 Inventory items should be placed in their respective rooms to facilitate easy checking on handing over.
-Read carefully the inventory/statement of condition that you received at commencement of your tenancy as this will be a benchmark as to the condition expected at the check-out.
-Carpets and soft furnishings should be professionally cleaned if done so at the start of your tenancy, this should be clarified when you move in.
+Carefully read the inventory/statement of condition that you received at commencement of your tenancy as this will be a benchmark as to the condition expected at the check-out.
+Carpets and soft furnishings should be cleaned to a professional standard if done so at the start of your tenancy and this will be clarified when you move in.
 Liaise with us and arrange a convenient time for handing over the premises.
-We can advise of local trades people who will carry out all cleaning/preparation at a competitive rate.
+We can recommend local trades people to carry out all cleaning/preparation if required.

 As well as paying the agreed monthly rent in advance, you will also be required to make the following permitted payments to Eltze Estates ‘the Agent.’